containers/quadlet/docs/ContainerSetup.md

   This adds a minimal pid1 babysitter process for the container that reaps zombied children.
 This is necessary because most programs are not programmed to reap the child processes they launch, instead relying on pid 1 to do this.
-But when run as pid 1 of in container there is no other reaper around.
+But when run as pid 1 in the container there is no other reaper around.
 This can be overridden with `RunInit=no`.